zbqiao/zbqiao.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Zhenbo Qiao's personal websites!"
+title: "Short Bio"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Zhenbo Qiao is a Ph.D in the Department of Electrical and Computer Engineering at New Jersey Institute of Technology.
-Prior to that, he received his M.S in Electrical Engineering from NJIT in 2017 and B.S. from Northwestern Polytechnical University, China, in 2013, respectively.
+I am a Ph.D in Computer Engineering at New Jersey Institute of Technology.
+I am working with professor Qing Liu from Helen and John C. Hartmann Department of Electrical and Computer Engineering.
+My research interests include High Performance Computing, Data Analytics, Data Compression and Data storage.
+I received my Master's degree in Electrical Engineering from NJIT in 2017 and Bachelor's degree from Northwestern Polytechnical University, China, in 2013, respectively.